Topics of plans for the section "Knowledge"

 1. The concept of market competition.

-2. Conditions of competition.
+2. Conditions for the emergence of competition.

-3. Competition functions in a market economy:
+3. Functions of competition in a market economy:

-a) regulating;
+a) regulatory;

 b) stimulating;

-c) Sanipulating.
+c) sanitizing.

 4. Types of imperfect competition:

-a) pure monopoly;
+a) pure monopoly

 b) monopolistic competition;

-c) oligopoly.
+c) an oligopoly.

-5. Perfect competition and its signs:
+5. Perfect competition and its features:

-b) sale of goods at fair prices;
+b) sale of goods at free prices;

 3